Aquarius Water Conditioning Blog

 What makes PFCs an issue in the area?

 In the recent past, companies in Minnesota have been exposed for disposing of these harmful chemicals without regard for the health issues that they create.
-Homes in areas such as the East Metro, Cottage Grove, Oakdale, Woodbury, St. Paul Park and Bemidji have been given bottled water supplied, by these companies, for cooking and drinking, while they implement ways to filter the PFCs out of the tap water itself.
+Homes in areas such as the East Metro, Cottage Grove, Oakdale, Woodbury, St. Paul Park and even Bemidji received bottled water free of charge, for cooking and drinking, while they implement ways to filter the PFCs out of the tap water itself.

 How are PFCs regulated?

 Previously, the standard for PFC levels was 300 or 400 parts per trillion.
 However, in response to recent studies, the EPA has recommended that states cut their accepted levels down to 70 parts per trillion.
 (Drastic change — we know!)
 Minnesota state health officials have applied this recommendation and have even taken the recommendation a step further by advising that cities adopt a standard of 27-to-35 parts per trillion, in order to better protect young children and breastfeeding mothers.